Association of British Neurologists (ABN)

 The Association of British Neurologists (ABN) was founded in 1932 as the professional organisation for neurologists in the UK.

-The aim of the ABN is to promote standards of care, and high-quality education and research in neurology.
+The aim of the ABN is to promote excellent standards of care, and champion high-quality education and research in neurology.

-Guidelines developed by the ABN in 2001 are used as the prescription criteria for the disease modifying drugs for multiple sclerosis under the Risk-sharing Scheme.
-The most recent revision of the guidelines was published in 2015.
-This took account of the full range of disease modifying drugs now approved in the UK and of advances in diagnosing MS.
+Guidelines developed by the ABN in 2001 were used as the prescription criteria for the disease modifying drugs for multiple sclerosis under the Risk-sharing Scheme.
+The most recent revision of the guidelines was published in May 2025.
+This update provides a consensus-based approach to using DMDs and provides recommendations on:

 Amongst other statements and publications relevant to MS, the ABN have also published guidelines on pregnancy and multiple sclerosis, aimed at ensuring the best evidence-based care for couples planning pregnancy and women during and after pregnancy.